Where are Atwater products manufactured?

 What happens after I place my order?

 Stock items are generally shipped within 2-3 business days.
-If not in stock items can take up to 7-14 business days to ship.
+If not in stock items can take up to 1 - 3 weeks to ship.

 Does my shipment come with a tracking number?